Manta-Network/docs/docs/calamari/SDK.md

 const privateTransferSignResult = await privateWallet.privateTransferBuild(assetId, amount, privateAddress, polkadotSigner, polkadotAddress);
 ```

-Then you can use the signResult to submit transaction by your self.
-Here is an example on how to verify the `toPrivateBuild` sign result is valid:
+Once you have the signed transaction, you can submit it yourself.
+To verify the signed transaction, you can follow these steps:

 Copy the transaction to polkadot.js `Extrinsic` decode: